 The F2C 5-in-1 Professional Digital Transfer Heat Press Machine has a large 12″ x 15″ heat press surface that gives you a wide area to create all different size designs on a variety of materials.
-This machine can print on hats, mugs, plates, pads, and T-shirts.
-This is a reliable heat press that’s 5-in-1 multifunctional, and while it doesn’t have the bells and whistles of some higher tech heat presses, it has all the basic functions a heat press needs.
+This machine can print on hats, mugs, plates, pads and T-shirts.
+This is a reliable heat press that’s five-in-one multifunctional, and while it doesn’t have the bells and whistles of some higher-tech heat presses, it has all the basic functions a heat press needs.
 It is a great companion for the at-home crafter.

-Pros: Large work surface, 360-rotation, digital control for pressure and sensitivity, 5-in-1 multifunctional.
+Pros: Large work surface, 360-rotation, digital control for pressure and sensitivity, five-in-one multifunctionality.

 Cons: No setup instructions included.

 TUSY’s screen printing machine is very easy to use, with an LCD screen on top that displays time and temperature so you can keep track of the progress of your designs.
 The heat press is 15″ x 15″ so you’ve got plenty of space to work with, and it’s pressure adjustable so the power is in your hands.
 It also has an over-heating safety feature built-in that’ll turn off the heat plate automatically if it detects a burn, fire or other accident.

 Pros: LCD screen that’s easy to read, simple to use, large pressing space, anti-overheating safety feature.

 6. Transfer Crafts T-Shirt Heat Press & Digital Sublimation Machine